Michael Beverley, DL

 David is a Crown Representative in the Cabinet Office of the Government advising on management of strategic suppliers.
 Board positions include; Greensill Capital, a specialty supply chain finance company; Preqin, providing data on private asset classes and Rimes, a company offering managed data services for asset managers.

 David was previously Chief Operating Officer of Morgan Stanley’s global securities businesses, and subsequently Chief Operating Officer of MSCI, an NYSE listed provider of Investment Analytics.
 In his spare time David is an enthusiastic classical guitarist.
 David holds a BSc from Imperial College, London and an MBA from Manchester Business School.
+David joined the Board in April 2014.

 Having joined Morgan Stanley in 1997, David is now Managing Director of Morgan Stanley and Deputy Chief Operating Officer for EMEA, based in London.
 He was appointed Chairman of the Morgan Stanley UK Group Pension Trustee Limited in November 2014.
 In October 2015 David joined the FICC Market Standards Board Conduct and Ethics Standing Committee and in 2016 became a Member of the Supervisory Management Board of MS Bank AG.
 In January 2017 he joined the Audit and Oversight Committee of the British Banking Association.
 David is a qualified Chartered Accountant, a Fellow of the ICAEW and a Freeman of the City of London.
+David joined the Board in January 2017.

 Lady Deben worked in the United Nations (New York) and in the Prime Minister’s Political Office.
 She has four children and has been actively involved in charities for the arts and young people.

 She was a trustee of the Young Musicians’ Symphony Orchestra and of the Arts Educational Schools London.
 Penny is now a vice-president of Ormiston Families, a charity working among the most disadvantaged children and their families all over East Anglia.
+Lady Deben joined the Board in June 2018.

 Mandy is a Managing Director and Head of Risk Management for Fixed Income & Commodities, EMEA at Morgan Stanley.
 Mandy joined Morgan Stanley in 2007, in the Global Capital Markets division, based in London.
 She first worked in the Equity Capital Markets team, and from 2011 until 2013, she ran the Capital Markets Structuring Team in GCM EMEA for both debt and equity products.
 From 2013 until the beginning of 2017, Mandy was Chief Operating Officer for Global Capital Markets in EMEA, and Chief Risk Officer for GCM International, covering EMEA, Asia-Pacific and Japan.